Blocking products globally

 Why does Rahul both remove Bebop Factory from the product feed and create a global blocklist rule?

-Spiffy Tot generates and delivers a daily product feed, which is a version of the company's product catalog, configured to work with Bloomreach technology.
+Spiffy Tot generates and delivers a daily product feed, which is a version of the company's product catalog configured to work with Bloomreach technology.
 Because this feed is delivered daily, there's a gap between the time when Rahul removes the toy from Spiffy Tot's product feed and when that feed is delivered the next day.
-Rahul chooses to create his global blocklist rule to prevent customers from an annoying site experience.
-He doesn't want customers to see the product in search results, but be unable to purchase it.
+Rahul chose to create his global blocklist rule to prevent customers from having an annoying site experience.
+He doesn't want customers to see the product in search results but be unable to purchase it.
 Furthermore, that unsellable product's presence in search results wastes valuable customer attention: instead of seeing a product that isn't for sale, customers see only products that Spiffy Tot can sell.

 If there's a global blocklist rule, is it necessary to remove Bebop Factory from the product feed at all?